-Ganache was created circa 1850, but there's speculation on whether Swiss or Parisian bakers developed it first.
-Rich, sweet and smooth, ganache is essentially a creamy, chocolate dessert topping that is typically prepared with chocolate and heavy whipping cream.
+Ganache was created around 1850, but there's speculation on whether Swiss or Parisian bakers developed it first.
+Rich, sweet, and smooth, ganache is essentially a creamy, chocolate dessert topping that is typically prepared with chocolate and heavy whipping cream.
 It's often used as an icing, topping, or dip.
-This lactose-free version of the dessert topping is every bit as rich and delicious, and it is great for icing dairy free cakes like this dairy-free devils food cake or these scrumptious dairy-free chocolate cupcakes.
-You can also use it other sweet treats or even a dip for fruit.
+This lactose-free version of the dessert topping is every bit as rich and delicious and it is great for icing dairy-free cakes like a dairy-free devils food cake or scrumptious dairy-free chocolate cupcakes.
+You can also use it with other sweet treats or even a dip for fruit.

-- Find a no-bake vegan tartlet base.
-Many use dates, rolled oats, walnuts or pecans and maple syrup.
+- Find a no-bake vegan tartlet base or recipe.
+Many include ingredients like dates, rolled oats, walnuts or pecans, and maple syrup.
 Fill the tartlet with the ganache and chill for 2 hours.

-Vegan Chocolate Ganache Glazed Cake with Glaze- Glaze your favorite vegan chocolate cake with chocolate ganache.
-Drizzle a vegan bundt cake with warm ganache for a chocolatey finish that looks professional and tastes great.
+- Glaze your favorite vegan chocolate cake with chocolate ganache or just drizzle a vegan bundt cake with warm ganache for a chocolatey finish that looks professional and tastes great.

-- Instead of the traditional coconut cream filling, use chocolate ganache as the filling to make a vegan whoopie pie and your double chocolate dessert dream.
+- Instead of the traditional coconut cream filling, use chocolate ganache as the filling to make a vegan whoopie pie and your double chocolate dessert dream will come true.

 - Treat the vegan ganache as a frosting on chocolate cupcakes.
-Cool completely before frosting using a cake spatula.
-Top with a Maraschino cherry.
+Cool the cupcakes completely before frosting them and use a cake spatula.
+Top the cupcake with a maraschino cherry.

 - Use the ganache for a vegan version of a chocolate Boston cream pie.
 To get the usual swirl that tops Boston cream pie, score the spiral lines with the point of a paring knife, starting at the center and pulling outward slowly to the edge.

-Vegan Brownie Trifles- Layer vegan brownie bites with chocolate ganache and fresh fruit like berries to create a chocolatey vegan trifle.
+- Layer vegan brownie bites with chocolate ganache and fresh fruit or berries to create a chocolatey vegan trifle.
 You can use a large trifle bowl or individual parfait cups.

-Vegan Peanut Butter Cups- Use cupcake molds to make your own vegan peanut butter cups.
-Simply pour a layer of ganache, add a layer of peanut butter mixed with a little-powdered sugar, vanilla extract, and salt), top with a layer of ganache and chill for 2 hours.
-Remove from the cupcake mold and voila.
+- Use cupcake molds to make your own vegan peanut butter cups.
+Simply pour a layer of ganache, add a layer of peanut butter mixed with a little powdered sugar, vanilla extract, and salt, top with a layer of ganache and chill for 2 hours.
+Remove from the cupcake mold and enjoy.

 - 1 cup soymilk (unsweetened plain)